 Things to think about if you’re considering riding COLT:

 - Choose time of year wisely.
 We chose fall because we thought it would be bug-free and drier.
 It was, for the most part (some mosquitoes in the evenings).
-Temperatures were warm, but at this time of year, it could be a lot colder, so we lucked out with no rain, sunny days, cool evenings.
+Temperatures were warm, but at this time of year, it could be a lot colder, so we lucked out with sunny days, cool evenings and no rain.

 - You can do this loop by camping, like we did, but if you plan accordingly, you can stay at local motels, B and B’s, WarmShowers.org etc. and carry less gear.